About the Species

 Gear used to catch blacktip sharks has minimal impact on habitat.

 Regulations are in place to minimize bycatch.

-- According to the 2012 stock assessment, Atlantic blacktip sharks in the Gulf of Mexico are not overfished and not subject to overfishing.
+- According to the 2018 stock assessment, Atlantic blacktip sharks in the Gulf of Mexico are not overfished and not subject to overfishing.
 Summary stock assessment information can be found on Stock SMART.

 - The population status is unknown for blacktip sharks in the Atlantic.
 The fishing rate has been kept at recommended levels.